13sanidhya/CCTV-surveillance-system/README.md

 3. **Crowd Management**:
    - Uses OpenCV to count the number of heads in a given area.
    - Helps in monitoring crowd density and managing crowd control effectively.
+   -
+## Prerequisites
+-Create a images folder and add Person names in it -add volov3 weights to it.

 ## Key Technologies